Frequently Asked Questions

 When are you opening a Cambridge School?

 We have a BE (Biophilic Education) Hub (small school) that opened in Sept.
-2023. for 10 - 14 year olds.
-We are currently open three days a week and we look to expand to a larger Hub that offers five days a week in 2024.
+2023 for 11 - 16 year olds, in Arrington, near Cambridge UK.
+We are currently open three days a week, offering the full range of DVLS projects, delivered by our Founder, Rosina Dorelli,

 Let us know if you would like to come for a visit or trial day.
 Please contact us to be added to our mailing list or for more details.